Rayirth116/X-Terminal/README.md

 - All imports should be outside of the run function

 ## Licensing
-All commits made by Me ([0x454d505459](https://github.com/0x454d505459)) fall under GPLv3 and Later licenses.
-For other commits please contact their commiters.
+This project was originally created by [ME](https://github.com/Rayirth-116) and includes contributions from multiple collaborators; licensed under GPLv3 or later.